miltoncandelero/miltoncandelero.github.io/_posts/2019-03-14-change-anchor-point-for-an-object.md

 ## Abusing the Parent-Child relationships.
 *Things got darker than what I expected* 😐

-We are going to *abuse* the fact that a parent transformation cascades to all his childrens.
+We are going to *abuse* the fact that a parent transformation cascades to all his children.
 Think of it as stacking trays or pinning together squares of paper with thumbtacks.

 Let's begin with *Display List 101*:
 * Everything that is drawn on screen was added as a child of a `Display Object Container`.
   * The Daddy of them all is an object called `stage`.
 * The class `Sprite` is a wonderful `Display Object Container`.
   * The class `Bitmap` is **not** a container.
-* A `Display Object Container` will transform all his childs relative to itself.
+* A `Display Object Container` will transform all his children relative to itself.
   * Moving, scaling and **rotating** a parent will affect his children.

 *(If this whole "DisplayList" thing is confusing you, I might suggest seeing a [basic tutorial](http://www.republicofcode.com/tutorials/flash/as3displaylist/) to understand how it works)*